 Valentine’s Day is the perfect time to serve this luscious Vegan Chocolate Cherry Cheesecake.
 It’s also great for birthday parties, dinner parties, potlucks, or anytime you want to celebrate with a little something sweet!

-Vegan Chocolate Cherry Cheesecake
+Vegan Chocolate Cheesecake with Cherries

 Ingredients